JaberBabaki/AES-Picture-Encryption/README.md

 # AES-Picture-Encryption
 This project has the following two parts:
 * Encrypts and Decrypt image files AES encryption
-* Malware for the contacts section
+* Malware for incoming call

 # AES Picture Encryption